webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Space-Rat.md

 ---
 aliases:
 - Space Rat
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/1
 - Creature/Armor/0
 - Creature/Health/5
-title: Space Rat
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Space Rat
 Yeah, rats made it to space.
 And against all expectations, one strain evolved in the harsh radiation and zero-G environments that would kill humans not protected by medical intervention.
 Space rats are furless, about two feet long, sport a truly prehensile tail, and can quickly change their shade of their skin to blend in to their surroundings.
 They can also drop into a state of extreme torpor that allows them to survive stints of vacuum exposure lasting several days.
 Space rats are vermin, and any spacecraft or space station that hosts a nest must deal with constant issues from the rats burrowing into systems, stealing food and water, and causing systems to break down, even critical ones.
 They're also vicious when cornered.